 Step Two: Each family relationship falls into a different category of shared DNA.
-For every relationship, there are more than one type of relationship that can be included within that range.
+For every relationship, there is more than one type of relationship that can be included in that range.
 Compare your results with the averages below:

 Step Three: Take a look at your match’s family tree, and see if you can find information about them online.
 Do a quick search for their username on Google, or see if you can find them on Facebook.
 For matches that are other than a full sibling match, you will need to use other information in order to determine the exact relationship.